 Directive Description Accepting Specifies whether the printer is accepting new jobs.
 May be the names "Yes" or "No". <defaultprinter name=""> </defaultprinter> Surrounds the printer definition for a default destination.
 AllowUsers Specifies a list of users that are allowed to access the printer.
 BannerStart Specifies the banner that is printed before other files in a job.
 BannerEnd Specifies the banner that is printed after other files in a job.
 DenyUsers Specifies a list of users that are not allowed to access the printer.
 DeviceURI Specifies the device-uri attribute for the printer.
 Info A textual description of the printer.
-Location A textual location of the printer. <printer name=""> </printer> Surrounds the printer definition.
+Location A textual location of the printer.
+MoreInfo A URL pointing to additional information on the printer. <printer name=""> </printer> Surrounds the printer definition.
 State Specifies the initial state of the printer; can be "Idle" or "Stopped".
 StateMessage Specifies a textual message for the current printer state.